Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-5.md

 <figcaption>Walking among the wind turbines.</figcaption>
 </figure>

+On a typical day, when walking alone, I whistled and sang to entertain myself.
+I also learned a Spanish rhyme to practice the double R sound: "Erre con erre cigarro, erre con erre barril, rápido ruedan los carros cargados de azúcar del ferrocarril".
+(Or: "R with R cigarre, R with R barrel, the cars of the train roll quickly loaded with sugar").
+It was a conscious decision not to bring earphones, since listening to music or podcasts might distract me from my surroundings.
+That said, even without earphones I often daydreamed my way through much of the day.

 I encountered Nico, the giant bearded Frenchman who could often be found talking and laughing to himself.
 We always exchanged a friendly greeting, despite the language barrier.
 He had made efforts to speak to me in French, but I was only ever able to pick up a word or two.
 French would probably be the most useful language to know on the Camino after Spanish and English, since French people seemed to be the largest group of monolinguals to walk it.

 <figure>